dflib/dflib/README.md

 fit in the app memory, or can be split into batches, with each batch individually processed in memory._

-YADF can do filtering and data alteration in both table dimensions, it supports grouping, joins and other forms of recombination of multiple DataFrames, and can be extended with any number of custom data operations.
+YADF can do filtering, data alteration and restructuring in both table dimensions, it supports grouping, joins and other forms of recombination of multiple DataFrames, and can be extended with any number of custom data operations.

 YADF is easy to convert to and from other tabular formats, such as RDBMS tables, CSV.
 It can also be mapped to hierarchical formats like